 Soil information for most purposes is in the form of dozens of national soil classification systems.
 A more standardized soil mapping system at the agricultural level would benefit farmers as we go into the 21st century.
 Local soil maps, with the aid of new technologies such as GPS sensing and on-site geophysical instrumentation, are constantly being updated.
 Agricultural land becomes subdivisions, deserts become larger, climate change creates land/water boundary changes.

 Soil scientists have many different job titles.
 Some work for government agencies, at the local county, state, or national level.
 Some soil scientists only do research.
 Many teach at universities while doing research.
-With the interest in sustainable and regenerative agriculture many soil scientists have become consultants, helping farmers transition from conventional to sustainable agricultural practices.
+With a growing interest in sustainable and regenerative agriculture, many soil scientists have become consultants, helping farmers transition from conventional to sustainable agricultural practices.

 All their work is aimed at helping the farmer grow a higher yielding crop while retaining, or increasing, the fertility of the soil.
 There is a great deal of debate about the best way to accomplish that goal.

 Since the 19th century there have been debates over a number of agricultural issues; most not resolved to this day.

 Till or no-till, net profits vs gross yields, soil biology vs soil chemistry, yield per acre vs yield per unit of labor, rotation costs vs input costs.

 What are the debates you have with your farming neighbors?
 Are they some of the same discussions that have led to research and experimentation in the relatively new “soil science?”